brutella/hc/README.md

 ## Accessory Architecture

-HomeKit uses a hierarchical architecture for define accessories, services and characeristics.
+HomeKit uses a hierarchical architecture to define accessories, services and characeristics.
 At the root level there is an accessory.
 Every accessory contains services.
 And every service contains characteristics.